 CAH seeks grant review panelists to perform evaluations of applications submitted to the agency for funding consideration throughout the year.
-Panelists are integral to the grantmaking process, providing a critical review, comments, and scores of all applications to a particular grant program.
-Their reviews and scores determine the ranking of applications within a grant cohort, which in turn become the basis on which funding decisions are made.
+Panelists are integral to the grantmaking process.
+Panels provide a critical review, comments, and scores of all applications to a particular grant program.
+Their reviews and scores determine the ranking of applications within a grant cohort.
+This ranking becomes the basis on which funding decisions are made.

 Residents of the District of Columbia metropolitan area are encouraged to apply to serve as a panelist.

-Selected panelists should have expertise through involvement in the arts and humanities (i.e. artists, arts administrators, arts educators, gallery professionals, curators, art critics, etc.).
-CAH seeks panel diversity in all forms: age, race, gender, disabilities, sexual orientation, artistic discipline, location, etc.
+Selected panelists should have expertise through involvement in the arts and humanities.
+This includes, but is not limited to: artists, arts administrators, arts educators, gallery professionals, curators, &b art critics.
+CAH seeks panel diversity in all forms.
+This includes, but is not limited to, age, race, gender, disabilities, sexual orientation, artistic discipline, and location.

 Individuals selected to serve on a review panel will have 3 to 4 weeks to review a maximum of 25 to 30 applications.
-CAH estimates that pre-panel review of applications takes approximately 20-30 hours before the day of the panel.
-Review panel meetings currently take place virtually via video conference software unless otherwise noted.
+CAH estimates that pre-panel review of applications takes roughly 20-30 hours before the day of the panel.
+Review panel meetings currently take place online via video conference software unless otherwise noted.

 Panelists are appointed to one panel per year for a maximum of three consecutive years.
-Beginning in FY 2023, panelists will be paid a stipend for their participation in the panel review process.
+Panelists will be issued a $250 gift card.